Buying solar panels for your home

 Solar payback and savings

-It’s not uncommon for solar panel systems to deliver annual savings in excess of $1,000 and payback within 4 – 7 years.
-Payback times vary according to several variables including system cost, electricity cost, your feed-in tariff and when you use your power.
+It’s not uncommon for an average home solar system to deliver annual savings in excess of $1,200 and payback the cost of the unit within 4 – 7 years.
+Payback times vary according to several variables including: system cost, electricity rates, feed-in tariff rates, how much power you use and, when you use it.

 The table below shows the typical system payback time for a 6.6kW solar panel system in major Australian cities.